fersantxez/nodesktop/README.md

 It's possible to prevent unwanted control via VNC.
 Therefore you can set the environment variable `VNC_VIEW_ONLY=true`.
 If set, the startup script will create a random password for the control connection and use the value of `VNC_PW` for view only connection over the VNC connection.

      docker run -it -p 5901:5901 -p 6901:6901 -e VNC_VIEW_ONLY=true fernandosanchez/vnc

+### Credits

+This was largely forked/adapted from https://github.com/ConSol/docker-headless-vnc-container